ppainter1958/pssdlc-tool-d1/README1.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-See original README content below.

-# ado-test1

-Experimenting with the Azure DevOps REST API and the azuer-devops-extension-ui in a plain vanilla REACT App.

-1. Import the new modules and rebuild with no other changes.
-1. Add the Header component from azure-devops-ui
-    - removed test target from packgage.json, could not get the test-library to work with this version of react
-    - The Header component worked fine.
-1. Add a Page component to App, place Header in the Page
-1. Add a Button to the Page component

-___

 ## Available Scripts